Contingent Convertible Bonds in Financial Networks: Financial Network with CoCos

-As we can observe from the figure the system behaves as in the vanilla bond case for a shock of relatively small size.
-The ring network is the most resilient, the complete network the least robust and for intermediate connectivity jumps occur again, delimiting the region where the higher connectivity enables the system's robustness.
-Note that immediately after a jump occurs, the network enters a fragility phase where systems with lower connectivity are more robust.
-For medium shocks sizes, there is an inversion point, where all the lines in Figure~\ref{fig:CORR} cross, after which the contagion becomes systemic in the complete network, whereas the ring network is still relatively stable.
+From the figure, we can observe that the system behaves similarly to the vanilla bond case for relatively small shocks.
+The ring network exhibits the highest resilience, the complete network the lowest, and intermediate connectivity levels result in jumps that define the region where higher connectivity enhances the system's robustness.
+Note that, immediately after a jump occurs, the network enters a fragility phase where systems with lower connectivity are more robust.
+For medium shock sizes, an inversion point is reached where all lines in Fig.~\ref{fig:CORR} intersect.
+Beyond this point, contagion becomes systemic in the complete network while the ring network remains relatively stable.
 Finally, for larger shocks sizes, all the network structures are equivalent, since they cannot prevent the triggering to become systemic.
 A final remark on the difference between CoCos and vanilla bonds concerns the shape of the shock size threshold $\epsilon(y,\tau)$ which now explicitly depends on the bank exposure $y$ (instead of $\tau$).
-In particular, for both network topologies the critical threshold decreases with the exposure (the higher the exposure the smaller the safe regions) while in the presence of vanilla bond ($\tau=0$) it is independent.
-An important financial stability consequence is the existence of a maximal exposure, beyond which any (even small) shock can determine the triggering of the distressed bank and can potentially lead to a systemic crisis.
+In particular, for both network topologies, the critical threshold decreases with the exposure (the higher the exposure the smaller the safe regions), while in the presence of vanilla bond ($\tau=0$) it is independent.
+An important financial stability consequence is the existence of a maximum exposure, beyond which any (even small) shock can trigger a distressed bank and potentially lead to a systemic crisis.